The 11th Nordic Combinatorial Conference (NORCOM)

 Plenary speakers are

-Here is the program and the titles .
+The program , the titles and the participants .
 If you plan to give a computer presentation, we advise you to bring a USB-stick with a PDF-file of your talk.

 The conference starts Monday (June 17) morning and ends Wednesday (June 19) at around 3 pm.